 Although being taught Silversmithing by the Navajo.
 Zuni Jewelry is uniquely different.
 Where traditional Navajo jewelry is made with heavy Sterling artwork accented with large polished stones, Zuni pieces display their expertise in stone cutting and polishing.

 For centuries the Zuni had been passing down lapidary skills from one generation to the next.
 Carving fetishes or small animal carvings from stone.
 For use in healing and religious ceremonies.

-During 1872 Atsidi Chon moved into the Zuni pueblo, staying with a Zuni tribesman called Lanyade.
+During 1872 Atsidi Chon moved into the Zuni Pueblo, staying with a Zuni tribesman called Lanyade.
 In an article published in 1944 by author John Adair, Lanyade tells the story of the Navajo’s stay and how he became the first Zuni Silversmith.

 It’s an interesting story of how secretive the Navajo was about his skills and how Lanyade persuaded Chon to teach him the art of Silversmithing.
-Lanyade also tells in the story how neither Atsidi Chon or himself ever set turquoise into the silver they made,
+Lanyade also tells the story how neither Atsidi Chon or himself ever set turquoise into the silver they made,

 At the age of 25 Keneshde made his first bracelet of Turquoise and Silver which he sold for ten dollars.
 Soon word spread and other Silversmiths were asking to be taught